ReactMoscow/talks/.github/ISSUE_TEMPLATE.md

 ## Additional

-< here can be requirements for guests (knowledge, prepare some tasks, to have a notebook) or for the location (flipchart, high-speed Internet and so on), your message to organizators, etc >
+Here can be requirements for:

++ guests (knowledge, prepare some tasks, to have a notebook)
++ for the location (flipchart, high-speed Internet and so on)
++ demo environment (if you have music, sounds, video or live-coding sessions)
++ your message to organizators, etc